tanguyguillo/blog/README.md

 2) Create a new DB
 3) Import the sql files from the folder "DB" at the root of the project in your new DB
 4) write the new informations of connection and the baseUrl  in "app/config/config-example.php" and rename it in config.php
-5) Create new host and Make the root of the web site the folder "public"
+5) Create new host and make the root of the web site the folder "public"
 6) that's it

 **********************